-Selina was focused and driven to prepare for her university applications through studying and practical experiences.
-“During the summer and the beginning of Year 13, I was doing internships, studying for the UCAT (University Clinical Aptitude Test, an UK admissions test for medical schools), and starting exams for school.”
+Selina also prepared for university applications through additional study and practical experience.
+“During the summer and the beginning of Year 13, I was doing internships, studying for the UCAT (University Clinical Aptitude Test, a UK admissions test for medical schools), and starting exams for school.”

-First she was spent two weeks at the Jiahui International Hospital intern programme which exposed her to three specialties: pharmacy, laboratory, and family medicine.
+First, she spent two weeks at the Jiahui International Hospital intern programme where she was exposed to three specialties: pharmacy, laboratory, and family medicine.

 “The most interesting part was talking to the physicians about their experience in medicine.
 We also had a session where we learned to suture, which I found extremely fun.”

 Selina also pursued an individualised internship with Ferguson Women’s Health clinic where she had the opportunity for hands-on care.
 She shares, “I had a lot of fun at Ferguson’s pushing newborn infants around, helping with the scheduling process, translating for international patients and more.
 It gave me a good insight on what patient-focused healthcare looks like.”

 After much research, Selina chose to pursue her university education in the UK, where she can begin her medical studies before the post-graduate level.
 She has selected a MBChM major, which is a Bachelor of Medicine and Bachelor of Surgery degree.

 Selina enthusiastically shares that her motivation to pursue a career in healthcare is “to make a direct impact on people’s lives.”
 She is grateful that her family is supportive and encouraging of her pursuit of medicine as she approaches university.